 - Courthouses and court archives in New York City's five boroughs, from Surrogate's Courts to the Bronx County Courthouse

 - City Register Offices for Manhattan, Queens, Brooklyn, and the Bronx

 - Richmond County Clerk's Office (Staten Island land records)

 - Center for Jewish History, including the YIVO Archives

 - Local cemeteries, such as Green-Wood Cemetery and the New York City Marble Cemetery

 Both digital and mailed record retrievals are offered at a discounted hourly rate.
 Additional expenses may apply, such as record fees, transportation costs, postage, and the like.

 What is it?

 Discuss your brick wall problems with a pro.
-Learn new research techniques, source types, and collections to help you reach the next phase of your family history research.
+Get personalized advice, including fresh research techniques, source types, and collections to help you reach the next phase of your family history research.

 One-on-one assistance is offered in 30- and 60-minute increments by phone.
 This is a great option for distance researchers and for those planning research trips to the New York City area.